armory/cli-deploy-action/README.md

 **Status UI**

 You need login credentials to access the Status UI, which is part of Armory's hosted cloud services.
 For the early access program, contact Armory for registration information.

+> This product documentation page is Armory confidential information.